Flagsmith/self-hosted/README.md

 The web user interface communicates via REST to the API that powers the application.
 The SDK clients also connect to this API.
 The API is written in Django and the Django REST Framework.

-Once you have created an account and some flags, you can then start using the API with one of the [Bullet Train Client SDKs](https://github.com/BulletTrainHQ?q=client&type=&language=).
+Once you have created an account and some flags, you can then start using the API with one of the [Flagsmith Client SDKs](https://github.com/Flagsmith?q=client&type=&language=).
 You will need to override the API endpoint for each SDK to point to [http://localhost:8000/api/v1/](http://localhost:8000/api/v1/)

 You can access the Django Admin console to get CRUD access to some of the core tables within the API.
 You will need to create a super user account first.
-More information on how to create the super user account can be found here [https://github.com/BulletTrainHQ/bullet-train-api#locally](https://github.com/BulletTrainHQ/bullet-train-api#locally)
+More information on how to create the super user account can be found here [https://github.com/Flagsmith/flagsmith-api#locally](https://github.com/Flagsmith/flagsmith-api)

 ### Postgres Database